Film Trailer: “The Last Cyclist”

 The SS undertook a vast, months-long “beautification” campaign in advance of the Red Cross visit.
 The campaign involved a physical upgrading of the facilities that the delegation would be taken to see – among other “beautifications,” removing the third tier of bunks on the ground floor of the barracks to be visited, the creation of cafes, a soccer match, a bandstand, a merry-go-round, a performance of the Verdi Requiem, and even the printing of fake currency, as well as the deportation of 7,503 people, largely the sick and elderly, to reduce overcrowding and increase the “healthy appearance” of the prisoners who would become performers in this travesty.

 The members of the Red Cross delegation were so thoroughly deceived that they decided not to go on to inspect the ‘family camp’ at Auschwitz-Birkenau, which had been part of their original plan.
 Whether or not the Nazis would have allowed such a visit, given that Auschwitz-Birkenau was one of the death camps, is another matter.
 And yet, a member of that delegation, Swiss doctor Maurice Rossel, later claimed that he did visit Auschwitz and had tea with the director of the camp, but that he did not see any other part of Auschwitz itself or Birkenau.
-(Source: an interview with him by Claude Lanzmann in Lanzmann’s 1999 film, “A Visitor from the Living.”)
+(Source: an interview with him by Claude Lanzmann in Lanzmann’s 1999 film, “.”)

 Apart from propaganda purposes, the SS didn’t care what went on in the camp so long as it didn’t involve overt acts of subversion or sabotage: